-From the bell-tower of his mountain monastery, Virgil Blue could see the coastline far below.
+From the bell-tower of his mountain monastery, Virgil Blue surveyed the coastline far below.
 Two distant islands glittered in the morning sunlight, but their paltry size did not impress him.
 His own island stood on the sea floor and thrust a mountainous peak into the clouds, and even this, he thought, was not satisfactory.
 The Mountain whose peak breached Heaven waited in the next eternity.

 The old monk descended like mist into his monastery halls.
 Bright tapestries dripped dew down alabaster walls.
-He stepped around the puddles to save his slippers and stopped beside a paper door leaking smoky incense.
+He stepped around puddles to save his slippers and stopped beside a paper door leaking smoky incense.
 “Oran dora, Danny.
 Are you ready?”

 Behind the door a younger monk exhaled.
 “I think I am, Virgil Blue.”
-He slid the paper door open from the inside.
+He slid the paper door open from inside.
 “What do you think?”

 “Take another breath, Dan.
 To the count of ten.”